nandanadileep/custom-pdf-RAG/README.md

 ## Project Purpose

 The goal was to build a complete RAG application demonstrating the full workflow from document processing to AI-powered question answering.
 This includes PDF text extraction and chunking, semantic embedding generation, vector similarity search, LLM integration with context injection, and building a REST API with a modern React interface.
-It works as a portfolio project to showcase full-stack ML engineering skills or as a foundation for document intelligence applications.

 ## Tech Stack